See why customers choose Pleasant Password Server with a KeePass client

 For a simple Configuration Guide: see Notification Configuration

 Notification Triggers indicate which events will cause a Notification to be sent.
 They are reusable and customizable and help control the amount of email.

 - A Notification Trigger defines which set of events will trigger an email Notification

-- The Triggering Users/Roles are those who can activate the Notification
+- The Triggering Users/Roles are those who activate the Notification by their actions

 - Recipient Users/Roles receive the Notification email